FREQUENTLY ASKED QUESTIONS

 Can a residential property "fail" an inspection?

 No!
 A professional inspection is simply an examination into the current condition of your prospective real estate purchase on the day it is inspected.
-An inspector will not pass or fail a residence, but will simply describe its visible physical condition and indicate which items are in need of repair or replacement.
+I will not pass or fail a residence, but will simply describe its visible physical condition and indicate which items are in need of repair or replacement.

 Why do I need an inspection?

 Buying a home is probably the largest single investment you will ever make.
 A home inspection will let you know the condition of the property before you buy, so you may avoid unpleasant costly repairs.
 After an inspection, you should have a more clear understanding of the property and feel confident that you are equipped to make an informed buying decision.
 The inspection will also point out the positive aspects of a building, as well as the type of maintenance needed to keep it in good shape.
-As a seller, an inspection can identify potential problems in the sale of your building and can recommend preventive measures which might avoid future expensive repairs.

 Do I need to be present at the home inspection?